-- If deemed suitable (N=622), subjects were invited to complete a FFQ to quantify whole grain consumption during previous week and once completed, come for body mass index screening at research facility
+- If deemed suitable (N=622), subjects were invited to complete a FFQ to quantify whole grain consumption during previous week and once completed, come for BMI screening at research facility

 - Eligible non-WG consumers (N=385) who had eligible BMI and attended induction (final N=316).

 - Designed to recruit target of 100 subjects per treatment group (based on estimated dropout rate of 15% from similar nutrition studies; calculated sample size of 254 subjects to detect a 10% decrease in LDL-cholesterol with a 0.05 significance level and 80% power, assuming an SD of 0.85)